Exhaust system: Exhaust system tuning

 Aftermarket exhaust parts can increase peak power by reducing the back pressure of the exhaust system.
 These parts sometimes can void factory warranties, however the European Union Block Exemption Regulations 1400/2002 prevents manufacturers from rejecting warranty claims if the aftermarket parts are of matching quality and specifications to the original parts.

 Many automotive companies offer aftermarket exhaust system upgrades as a subcategory of engine tuning.
-This is often fairly expensive as it usually includes replacing the entire exhaust manifold or other large components.
-These upgrades however can significantly improve engine performance by reducing the exhaust back pressure and by reducing the amount of heat from the exhaust being lost into the underbonnet area.
+This is often relatively expensive as it usually includes replacing the entire exhaust manifold or other significant components.
+These upgrades, however, can improve engine performance by reducing the exhaust back pressure and reducing the amount of heat from the exhaust being lost into the underbonnet area.
 This reduces the underbonnet temperature and consequently lowers the intake manifold temperature, increasing power.
-This also has a positive side effect of preventing heat-sensitive components from being damaged.
+This also has a positive side effect of preventing damage to heat-sensitive components.

 Backpressure is most commonly reduced by replacing exhaust manifolds with headers, which have smoother bends and normally wider pipe diameters.

-Exhaust heat management helps in reducing the amount of exhaust heat radiated out from the exhaust pipe and components.
-One dominant solution to aftermarket upgrades is the use of a ceramic coating applied via thermal spraying.
+Exhaust heat management helps reduce exhaust heat radiating from the exhaust pipe and components.
+One dominant solution to aftermarket upgrades is the use of a ceramic coating applied via thermal spraying as a heat shield.
 This not only reduces heat loss and lessens back pressure, but also provides an effective way to protect the exhaust system from wear and tear, thermal degradation, and corrosion.

+Tuning can change the noise of the exhaust system, known as exhaust notes.